trisarahhtops/eventinder/README.md

 ## Good to Know ##

 - A diagram of the file structure is available in ScreensAndViews.pdf
-- sometimes there is an issue with XCode not being able to find the Firestore packages.
+- Sometimes there is an issue with XCode not being able to find the Firestore packages.
 It can be resolved by discarding the changes of the Package.resolved and the .xuserstate files.
+- Had some issues with merging with the branches to the main so we had to copy and paste some of the code into the main instead.